BreachOpen/Chas-Riley/Projects/Network/cir.md

   - **DNS Server or System Configuration is responsible**: All communication attempts end here.

 6. **Follow up Team**
-There are a few possibilities as to why this issue is occuring.
+There are a few possibilities as to why this issue is occurring.
 The scenario had many details, and the investigation/correction portion is left to another team, I'd like to elaborate more on what the next team should be trying to identify.
   - Determine previous trends of the client's system
     - Is the client's company system well established or new?
     - Has the client's company recently implemented any significant updates or additions to their digital security systems or operational programs?